ogdenpm/intel80tools/Doc/CPMSrc.md

 For  l82.com one of the patches was a significant manual patch.
 I have included details, but also added a new plm source file l82fix.plm that creates a clean PL/M 80 file with the same functional changes.

 Note the files were compiled with the Fortran based PL/M 80 compiler, however the version used  appears to one somewhere between the V2 & V4 versions available on the internet.
 In particular patches from V4 needed to be added to the V2 variant to make it work.
-The plm81 & plm82 files in the top level tools directory have the appropriate patches.
+The plm81 & plm82 files in the tools directory have the appropriate patches applied.

 ### tex